-A year after King’s death I entered seventh grade to find our worlds thrown together by desegregation, we all quickly learned, much to most adults’ dismay, that we all were just – people.
+A year after King’s death I entered seventh grade to find our worlds thrown together by desegregation.
+Those if us who dared to look quickly learned, much to most adults’ dismay, that we all were just – people.

 Like my grandfather’s anger, my grandmother’s attitude was just as mystifying.
 She taught me the Scriptures and no doubt believed.
 Still, she could say the word “Yankee” as though it was the worse curse word known to man.
 Carpet Baggers were demons sent by the Yankee devils to destroy our fine and advanced culture.
 And Scallywags – wash your mouth out with Octagon soap.

-As a young man I was prone to agree.
+As a young man I was prone to agree and disagree without being at all conflicted.
 After all, I knew black folks and they didn’t seem all that different than me.
 They ate collards and fat back just like we did.
 They ran around barefoot in the summer just like we did.
 And when Vietnam came along they went off and died just like we did.
 But Yankees?
 I didn’t know any and assumed that the whole misunderstanding in the War Between the States must be their fault.
 Years later when Ole Miss whipped soon to be National Champion Notre Dame, I cheered.
 Never mind that I was a LSU fan and a mortal enemy to Ole Miss because on that day our southern brothers had fought off the Yankee hordes.